 - I’m a bit nervous about not knowing anyone and not knowing my way around.
 Not a problem.
 For new students we have a Mentor program in which experienced students or instructors contact new students prior to the event and are available to answer questions and be a friendly face once you arrive at the track.
 We also provide a Driver School Handbook for each new student that provides background reading to get you prepared.
 The other thing you will discover is that everyone at the track is very friendly and ready to help.
 The great thing about Driver Schools is that everyone is having fun with a real spirit of camaraderie.

 - How is the day organized?
 You will need to arrive at the track early (before 7 am), find a place to park in the paddock and unload your car completely.
-The next step is to go through Tech Inspection where we confirm that your car has been inspected to be safe to operate on the track.
+The next step is to go through Tech Inspection where we confirm that your car has been inspected to be safe to operate on the track (please see “NJBMWCCA Fast Track Tech Process” in the Forms needed for Driving Schools listed above along with the latest Tech Inspection Fillable form).
 After Tech you receive your registration packet with numbers for your car, a schedule for the day and a colored wristband denoting the run group you are assigned to.
 We have a Driver’s meeting shortly after 8 am to review the rules of the school, passing zones, flags and any late information that is important for safety.
 The first cars are on the track generally about 9 am.
 The day is broken up into a set of run group sessions (usually about 25 minutes long) so that you will alternate between classroom, track and free sessions.
 In the free sessions you will need to stay hydrated, check your car to be sure the lugs bolts are tight and your tire pressures are correct, grab some lunch and a little rest.
 You will be busy all day.

 - I see some events are listed as a Combined Driver School/Club Race.
 How does that work?
 You can think of these events as two different club events run in parallel.
 The first thing to understand is that Driver School participants and Club Racers are NEVER on the track at the same time.
 We accommodate both groups by eliminating one of our usual student run groups from the school and giving that time over to the Club Race.
 Thus, during some sessions Driver School participants will be on the track then during other sessions Club Racers will be on the track.
 Because we eliminate one of the Driver School student groups, these events have fewer total students and the run groups often have a somewhat broader range of student skill levels than a stand-alone school.
 Of course, both Driver School and Club Race participants share the same paddock and enjoy lunch and the evening banquet/BBQ together.
 If you want to learn more about Club Racing, check out the relevant section on this website.